sguox002/leetcode/leetcode-all.md

 ->>

 ## string
+<<-718	Maximum Length of Repeated Subarray    		49.7%	Medium
+repeated subarray in two arrays.
+- dp: just like LCS
+- binary search. rolling hash
+->>

+<<-722	Remove Comments    		35.5%	Medium
+regex or mark the comment begin and start similar to stack.
+->>

 <<-758	Bold Words in String    		46.8%	Easy
 given a list keyword, all appearances in string shall be bolded by <b> </b>